refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Updating Data

-Now, let's update record from `products` resource.
-To do this, we can use `useUpdate` hook which calls `dataProvider.update` method under the hood.
+Now, let's update the record with the ID `124` from `products` endpoint.
+To do this, we can use `useUpdate` hook, which calls `dataProvider.update` method under the hood.

+In this example, we are updating product's price with a random value.

 <UseUpdate />

-**refine** offers various data hooks for CRUD operations:
+**refine** offers various data hooks for CRUD operations, you can see the list of these hooks below:

 <DataHooks />